|

 borders.
 Only from Lebanon the PLO frequently mounted

 attacks against northern Israel.
-Israel's defense minister,
+Israel's defense

-Israel undertook the task of neutralizing PLO's forces
+civil war-torn country.
+Israel undertook the task

-all the way to Beirut, after which Gemayel's "Phalangist"
+after which Gemayel's "Phalangist" militia

-worked out between the two countries.
+out between the two countries.

 |